jennymar/cse15l-lab-reports/week-1-lab-report.md

 ---
 ![image](/terminalcommands.png)

 The last step is to test out some linux commands!
-I listed out the contents of my home directory, changed directories into perl5, printed out the new working directory, etc. When I was finished testing out commands, I logged out with Ctrl-D.
+I learned that these terminal commands can help me do a lot of important things, including view what files and folders are within directories, create new files, and print out file contents, both within my local computer and the remote machine.
+The interesting thing about some of these commands is that by adding extra -x components after the command will give different variations of outputs.
+Here are some of the commands I used:
+* `ls`: lists files and directories from current location
+* `cd perl5`: changes directories to be inside perl5 folder
+* `pwd`: prints working directory, which is `/home/linux/ieng6/cs15lwi23/cs15lwi23amj/perl5`
+* `cd ~`: go back to home directory
+* `ls -lat`: list what is inside directory, but with showing hidden dot files, listing by time, and long listing
+* `logout`: signs me out of the remote ieng6 machine